 A wealthy divorcee has been told that she can keep the £1.2 million she made from a share deal after a jury cleared her of intentional insider trading.

-Christina Weckwerth, 44, who is originally from Frankfurt but holds joint British and Cypriot citizenship, invested more than her half her divorce her divorce settlement in shares after receiving information from boyfriend Thomas Ammann, 39, about the takeover of a Dutch printing firm by Canon.
+Christina Weckwerth, 44, who is originally from Frankfurt but holds joint British and Cypriot citizenship, invested more than her half her divorce settlement in shares after receiving information from boyfriend Thomas Ammann, 39, about the takeover of a Dutch printing firm by Canon.
 At time Amman worked for the London branch of the Japanese Mizuho investment bank.

 When she was arrested by fraud investigators, Wreckwerth discovered that Amman had given similar information to another girlfriend – chiropractor Jessica Mang, 30.
 The latter used credit cards and borrowed money to invest in shares, making almost £30,000.